-- Cover it with a cling wrap and let it marinate for 4-5 hours or best overnight.
+- Cover it and let it marinate for 4-5 hours or best overnight.

-- Preheat the oven to 180 Deg celcius or preheat an outdoor grill/Barbeque.
+- Preheat the oven to 180 Deg Celcius or light up an outdoor grill/Barbeque.

-- Skewer paneer and vegetables alternately in soaked bamboo skewers.
+- Skew paneer and vegetables alternately in soaked bamboo skewers.

-- Serve it as is or with some Green Coriander Chutney.
+- Serve it as is or with some Green Coriander Mint Chutney.

 - For Variations in Veggies and marination read above.